soniah/terraform-provider-dme/README.md

 A [DNSMadeEasy](http://www.dnsmadeeasy.com/) provider for [Terraform](https://github.com/hashicorp/terraform).

-This software is still under development -- it's fully featured but more tests may be required.
+This is the first release of the software -- it's fully featured but more tests may be required.
 It provides support for adding and removing records on existing domains; to add/remove domains or for other DNSMadeEasy functionality you'll need to use the web interface.